Chemical Proteomics

 Equipment

 ChemProt laboratories are at located at the Department of Medical Biochemistry and Biophysics (MBB) of Karolinska Institutet, Biomedicum.
-ChemProt represents an innovative facility model offering complete pipelines and including different laboratories for cell culture, sample preparation, LC-MS and bioinformatic analysis.
+ChemProt represents an innovative unit model offering complete pipelines and including different laboratories for cell culture, sample preparation, LC-MS and bioinformatic analysis.

 Cell culture lab Instruments: Two laminar flow cabinets, Two CO2 incubators, Two Microscopes, Eppendorf centrifuge, BioRad cell counter, etc.